 - 8 Final Thoughts

 Though it has been around for some time, pour-over coffee has recently gained new popularity.
 The popularity is attributed to its efficient extraction ability and intricate brewing process that allows people to enjoy simple but vibrant brew results.
 Since pour-over machines allow you to have total control of the brewing process, you can control your brew’s flavor extraction process through the monitoring of thorough and even saturation of coffee grounds.
 Most people, more so those who love black coffee, swear that the pour-over brewing method brews a cup of coffee with better flavor.
 This is mostly because the brewing process is longer than in the drip process.
 There is thus a more intricate flavor extraction controlled flow of water that translates to a great cup of coffee.

-If you are making coffee using a drip coffee maker and are looking to change things up, you might want to consider the Chemex or the Hario.
-Both of these provide a great cup of coffee.
+If you are using a drip machine and are looking to gain more control over the brewing process for your coffee, it is time to change to pour-overs.
+Chemex and Hario are pour-over coffee maker brands that are the leading ones on the market currently.
 Let’s have a showdown, Chemex vs Hario!
 Which one is right for you?
 Let’s dig in and find out!

-As I noted before, the sixty-degree design in the Hario allows for the brewed coffee to escape in this way as well as directly through the bottom.
+As I noted before, the sixty-degree design in the Hario v60 allows for the brewed coffee to escape in this way as well as directly through the bottom.
 For the Chemex, the coffee can only go through the bottom.
 Both of these have a large window to get through which is why grind size is so important.
 I think, given that the water can flow from more angles, the Hario v60 would be the winner on this one.

 Ease of Use